 ITH has undertaken metallurgical and processing test work to determine optimal recoveries using some combination of heap leach, mill with Carbon in Leach (CIL) and gravity or flotation separation techniques.
 Current test work focuses on determining the best means of optimizing these combined recovery methods.
-This work involves studies that evaluate how the ore is characterized and how the ores vary in their physical and metallurgical response to process treatment parameters by ore type according to the various lithologic units that host ore.
-The characteristics under review include grind ability, abrasiveness, optimal particle size for downstream treatment, and response to leach, flotation, or gravity process parameters as a function of oxidation and lithology.
-In addition, the right combination of these techniques for different ore types is being evaluated.
+This work involves studies that evaluate how mineralization is characterized and how the mineralized materials vary in their physical and metallurgical response to process treatment parameters by type according to the various lithologic units that host mineralization.
+The characteristics under review include grindability, abrasiveness, optimal particle size for downstream treatment, and response to leach, flotation, or gravity process parameters as a function of oxidation and lithology.
+In addition, the right combination of these techniques for different mineralization types is being evaluated.

 The information presented here derives from on-going studies which are in progress.
-In the previous October, 2009 report (Klipfel, et al., 2009b), results from leach tests were applied to ore that is amenable to heap leach processing.
+In the previous PA developed in October, 2009 (Klipfel, et al., 2009b), results from leach tests were applied to mineralization that is amenable to heap leach processing.
+Those results have been updated with results of column leach tests received in 2010.
 Although ITH has envisioned that Livengood gold would be recovered through a combination of processes, test work for a mill with Carbon in Leach (CIL) and gravity or flotation techniques had not been completed at that time and was not used in the Whittle Pit estimation.
 Test work continues and is still in progress.
 Results received since then are presented here but are not final.
 On-going work will support future evaluations.